-3.3.
-Power Model
+3.4 Power Model

-PowerTimer differs from existing academic microarchitectural power-performance simulators primarily in energy-model formation [3, 9].
+PowerTimer differs from existing academic microarchitectural power-performance simulators primarily in energy-model formation.
 The base energy-models are derived from circuit-level power analysis that has been performed on structures in a current, high-performance PowerPC processor.
 This analysis has been performed at the macro level, and in general, multiple macros will combine to form a microarchitectural level structures corresponding to units within our performance model.
 PowerTimer models over 60 microarchitectural structures which are defined by over 400 macro-level power equations.
-If not mentioned, we assume uniform leakage power density for all the units on the chip if they have the same temperature.
-Leakage power is estimated based on a formula derived by curve fitting with the ITRS data [23].
-Leakage power of one unit depends on the area and temperature of that unit.
-Incorporating more accurate leakage power models will improve the accuracy of the results, especially for future technologies-an important area for future work.

-3.4.
-Temperature Model
+3.5 Temperature Model